 Jonathan E. Lopez

-Jonathan E. Lopez is a Deputy Chief in the Money Laundering and Bank Integrity Unit of the Asset Forfeiture and Money Laundering Section at the Department of Justice.
-As Deputy Chief, Professor Lopez supervises criminal investigations into professional money launderers and financial institutions that fail to implement sufficient anti-money laundering prevention programs.
-Professor Lopez has been a criminal prosecutor for over ten years and started his career at DOJ as an Assistant United States Attorney in Miami where he prosecuted violent crime and narcotics offenses.
+Jonathan E. Lopez is a partner at Orrick Herrington and Sutcliffe in Washington, DC.
+Prior to joining Orrick in 2014, Jonathan served as a prosecutor with the Department of Justice for over 11 years, most recently as Deputy Chief in the Money Laundering and Bank Integrity Unit of the Asset Forfeiture and Money Laundering Section at the Department of Justice.
+As Deputy Chief, Professor Lopez supervised criminal investigations into professional money launderers and financial institutions that fail to implement sufficient anti-money laundering prevention programs.
+Professor Lopez started his career at DOJ as an Assistant United States Attorney in Miami where he prosecuted violent crime and narcotics offenses.
 He then joined the Fraud Section at DOJ's Criminal Division in Washington, DC.
 While in the Fraud Section, Professor Lopez investigated and convicted at trial two individuals for Foreign Corrupt Practices Act and money laundering offenses in connection with a scheme to obtain lucrative tourism related contracts in Thailand.
 He also investigated and prosecuted numerous Enron matters, convicting at trial the Chief Financial Officer of Enron's ill-fated Broadband Unit and securing the convictions of five other Enron defendants.
 Before becoming a prosecutor, Professor Lopez was a corporate finance attorney at Sidley Austin in Los Angeles.

 Professor Lopez graduated from UCLA in 1997 and from Georgetown University Law Center in 2000.